HelenHelene/eportfolio/module/OOP_Unit03.md

  - Develop UML models using open-source tools.

 ### Artefacts and Collaborative Discussion
-As part of my e-portfolio, I have completed the following projects and actively engaged in collaborative discussions, which are documented in the provided link:
+I have completed the following activties to meet these learning outcomes, which are recorded in the link below:

 [Collaborative Discussion 1 - Factors which Influence Reusability-Summary post](https://helenhelene.github.io/eportfolio/pdf/Module02_Discussion1_Summary.pdf)